cherise215/Cooperative_Training_and_Latent_Space_Data_Augmentation/README.md

   - Intensity normalization: image intensities are normalized to (0,1)
   - Image resampling: resample images to have a uniform pixel spacing [1.36719, 1.36719]

   * We are happy to provide preprocessed data upon request as long as this is allowed by the datasets organizers.
+Please note, users are encouraged to rerun experiments on their own machines for fair comparison instead of directly coping all numbers from the paper.
+We have also optimized our framework accordingly to improve the performance of baseline methods, while the core component, i.e., latent code masking remain the same for consistency.

 - ACDC dataset has been reorganised as follows:

   - ACDC_root_dir
+    - 001
+      - ED_img.nii.gz
+      - ED_seg.nii.gz
+      - ES_img.nii.gz
+      - ES_seg.nii.gz
+    - 002
+      - ED_img.nii.gz

-    - ED
+      - ED_seg.nii.gz

-      - 001_img.nrrd
+      - ES_img.nii.gz
-      - 001_seg.nrrd
+      - ES_seg.nii.gz
       ...
-      - 100_img.nrrd
-      - 100_seg.nrrd

-    - ES
+    - 100
-      - 001_img.nrrd
+      - ED_img.nii.gz
-      - 001_seg.nrrd
+      - ED_seg.nii.gz
-        ...
-      - 100_img.nrrd
+      - ES_img.nii.gz
-      - 100_seg.nrrd
+      - ES_seg.nii.gz

 ## Usage